 A similar situation took place when carrying out mediations before the voivodeship inspector of the Trade Inspection.
-Until 9 January 2017, mediation in this respect was carried out pursuant to Article 36 of the Act of 15 December 2000 on the Trade Inspection (Consolidated text of 19 July 2019, Journal of Laws 2019, item 1668 as amended) which was in force at that time, and the forms of cooperation in the mediation process were determined by §2 of the Regulation of the Council of Ministers of 5 March 2002 on the method of cooperation of the Trade Inspection bodies with the poviat (municipal) ombudsman for consumers' affairs, government and local government administration bodies, inspection bodies and nongovernmental organizations representing the consumers' interests.
-The mediation between a consumer and an entrepreneur was to promote the social sense of the legal transaction security and, consequently, contribute to the development of the civic society idea.
+Until 9 January 2017, mediation in this respect was carried out pursuant to Article 36 of the Act of 15 December 2000 on the Trade Inspection (Consolidated text of 19 July 2019, Journal of Laws 2019, item 1668 as amended) which was in force at that time, and the forms of cooperation in the mediation process were determined by §2 of the Regulation of the Council of Ministers of 5 March 2002 on the method of cooperation of the Trade Inspection bodies with the poviat (municipal) ombudsman for consumers' affairs, government and local government administration bodies, inspection bodies and non-governmental organizations representing the consumers' interests.
+The mediation security and, consequently, contribute to the development of the civic society idea.
 Reaching the dispute resolution by the parties themselves in the course of mediation improves their relations permanently.